SoftwareAG/c8y-releasenotes/content/release-10-18-0/devices-10-18-0.md

 <tr>
 <td>Device Management</td>
 <td>In the SmartREST template editor, issues with the presentation of the <b>External ID type</b> field for Inventory POST messages have been fixed.
-Under <b>CSV preview</b> the generated "Template creation CSV" has been adjusted to include the ID, externalId and externalIdType values.</td>
+Under <b>CSV preview</b> the generated "Template creation CSV" has been adjusted to include the "ID", "externalId" and "externalIdType" values.</td>
 <td>DM-2093</td>
 <td>10.18.0.55</td>
 <td>UI</td>